MND Australia

 • low self-esteem.

-Difficult emotions can be very uncomfortable and impact your ability to function day-to-day.
-Finding the courage to talk to someone about how you are feeling is an important step.
-Talking can help you find the support that you need to feel more comfortable as you work through what is happening to you.
+Difficult emotions can be very uncomfortable.
+They can impact your ability to function day-to-day.
+Try to find the courage to talk to someone about how you are feeling.
+Talking can help you find support you need as you work through what is happening to you.

 Some people with MND experience changes to their thinking and behaviour known as cognitive change.
-When cognitive changes occur in MND, it is because there have been changes in specific areas of the brain called the frontal and temporal lobes.
+Cognitive changes in MND due to changes in the frontal and temporal lobes of the brain.
 If cognitive change is a factor you may need some extra support for you and your family.

 Learn more about cognitive and behaviour change in MND